Quantcast

 RELATED

 When it comes to babies, one of my favorite Scriptures in the Bible is, "Behold, children are a heritage from the Lord, the fruit of the womb is a reward."
 (Psalm 127:3—NKJV) It's a reminder that, whenever a woman gets pregnant, it's not only a physical manifestation but a very spiritual one too.
-It's a part of the reason why I became a doula, in fact—to help usher in the miracle of life, as comfortably as possible, for other women; especially Black women.
+It's part of the reason why I became a doula, in fact—to help usher in the miracle of life, as comfortably as possible, for other women; especially Black women.
 And that begins with conception.

 The reality is, if you're trying to conceive, the chances that you will are pretty high if you are between the ages of 20-35.
 If you're between 35-39 (or if you have some sort of fertility issue), you may need to give it a year.
-After 40, it's important to speak with your doctor, so that they can tell you want to expect while you're on the journey to make a little one.
+After 40, it's important to speak with your doctor, so that they can tell you what to expect while you're on the journey to make a little one.
 But no matter how old you are or what the prognosis on the state of your fertility may be, every health expert on the planet can agree on the fact that you need to prep your body beforehand.
 In order to help you out, I've provided 10 tips on how you can get your system into peak condition for conception.

 1. Get a FULL Physical